 One of Paris’ greatest jewels, and often overlooked sites, is Sainte-Chapelle.
 As you walk down Boulevard du Palais, you’ll see a line of people that appear to be waiting to enter the Palais de Justice (a large building from 1868 that still functions as a court house).
 Behind the entrance and in the courtyard is what they are actually waiting for – the entrance to Sainte-Chapelle.
 (Unlike some other museum sites, your Paris Museum Pass does not get you queue-cutting access here).

 Sainte-Chapelle is a royal medieval Gothic chapel dating back to the 1200s and Louis the IX of France.
 Although damaged during the French Revolution, Sainte-Chapelle contains one of the most extensive and beautiful collections of stained glass anywhere in the world.
-As you enter the chapel, you’ll see a sample of stained glass and a gift shop.
+As you enter the chapel, you’ll see a small sample of stained glass and a gift shop.
 Look for the stairs on either side of the room to ascend a very narrow staircase to the second floor and you’ll enter the main room.
 You will be awestruck.
-It is absolutely spectacular and breathtaking !
+It is absolutely spectacular and breathtaking!
+A very worthwhile visit!